ogunjobiFX/MT4-MT5-Forex-Signal-Provider/README.md

 7. In the MetaTrader navigator, refresh the advisors folder
 8. Drag the expert advisor onto any chart of a forex pair
 9. Enter your Discord Webhook found in your server into the **"Discord Webhook Entry"** variable

+**Note:** This expert advisor will only work when the MetaTrader platform you are using is active.
+This means if the platform is ever closed locally on your desktop, singals will not be distributed to your Discord server.
+If you would like this advisor to run continuously, you will need to deploy it using a VPS.
+There a several examples of how to do this online, and I intend on creating a YouTube video in the future showcasing how to do so.